Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 This is a project created as a final course work, in the computer engineering course by PUC-GO

-MangaSticker is a tool for creating interactive manga by integrating circuit sticker with manga The purpose of the tool is to provide a modeling environment where you can view the manga and the circuit sticker concomitantly.
+MangaSticker is a tool for creating interactive manga by integrating circuit sticker with manga.
+The purpose of the tool is to provide a modeling environment where you can view the manga and the circuit sticker concomitantly.
 Artifacts can be designed using the editing area and tools.
-The tool has the option to print interactive mangas on two A4 sheets, one for the manga side and the other for the circuit side.
-Once printed, the components must be positioned on the circuit sheet and that sheet is superimposed with the manga to generate the interactive manga.
+The tool has the option to print interactive mangas on two A4 sheets, one for the manga side and the other for the circuit sticker side.
+Once printed, the components must be positioned on the circuit sticker sheet and that sheet is superimposed with the manga to generate the interactive manga.

-As standard, the tool brings some pre-modeled characters and elements of scenarios and inserted in the lists.
+As standard, the tool brings some pre-modeled characters and elements of scenarios.
 Simple circuit elements are also present, such as LEDs, conductive tape and PushButtons